Achalyeotkar/Super-Store-Sales-Analysis-Dashboard/README.md

-# 🛍️ Superstore Sales Analysis Dashboard
+# 🛍️ Super Store Sales Analysis Dashboard

-This project is a data analysis and visualization of the **Superstore Sales Dataset**, created using **Power BI**.
+This project is a data analysis and visualization of the **Super Store Sales Dataset**, created using **Power BI**.
 It helps explore business performance through key metrics like sales, profit, customer segments, shipping modes, and more.

 ---